Embracing Financial Change: The Neutral Zone

 Embracing Uncertainty: Finding Comfort in the Neutral Phase

 Life is a series of transitions, each bringing its own set of uncertainties.
-The neutral phase, often referred to as the "Neutral Zone," is a period of ambiguity and transformation that lies between the ending of the old and the beginning of the new.
+Financial transition due to disruption can increase the negative emotions you experience due to additional uncertainties connected to your finances.
+The neutral phase, often referred to as the "Neutral Zone," is a period of ambiguity, but it is also a time of potential transformation.
+It lies between the ending of the old and the beginning of the new.
 While this phase can be challenging, it is also a fertile ground for growth and self-discovery.

 Challenges of the Neutral Phase